 Researching Dutch ancestors in the Netherlands is very exciting because of the wealth of information available to the genealogist.
 Even if you are unfamiliar with the Dutch language, this course will assist you and guide you through the records that contain details about your ancestors'' lives.
 This course will cover some historical information about the Netherlands and its provinces, an understanding of the Dutch language in genealogical documents, archives and repositories in the Netherlands and, the types of records available for your research.
-You will study, in more detail, census-type records, civil registration and searching the internet for Dutch genealogical information.
+You will study, in more detail, population records, civil registration and searching the Internet for Dutch genealogical information.
+Course Content

-WEEK 1
+Module 1

 Historical Information